chandanhpcic/docs/source/manual/dashboard.rst

 By default, the following widgets are present:

-* **System Information:**  Shows information about the installation OPNsense version, the hardware in the computer and resource usage.
+* **System Information:**  Shows information about the installation Reticen8 version, the hardware in the computer and resource usage.
 * **Services:** Shows running background services and allow starting, stopping and reloading them.
 * **Gateways:** Shows used gateways.
 * **Interfaces:** Shows configured interfaces and their status.